M.S. in Educational Leadership

 • Completion of the M.S.
 Degree in Educational Leadership & Supervision (as outlined above).

-• ADM 552 Internship in Educational Leadership.
+• EDL 552 Internship in Educational Leadership.

 • Qualifying score on the School Leaders Licensure Assessment.